 providing its members

 with knowledge, skills and resources.
 A community could also be a

 organisation, a local community group or

-any service that supports people with high support needs (Characteristics of the service
+any service that supports people with high support needs (Characteristics of

 ), or fulfill